PENTAGRAM

 Sabreman is back!
 After escaping from Underwurlde via one exit which took him into Knight Lore and problems with a spot of lycanthropy (LMLWD), he can now set out on the quest for the PENTAGRAM.

-Leaving Underwurlde, Sabreman pauses only to snatch up a copy of the Grand Arch Wizardry before stomping off into the forest.
+Leaving Underwurlde, Sabreman pauses only to snatch up a copy of the Grand Arch Wizardry spell book before stomping off into the forest.
 No pith helmet for Sabreman this time — he scampers round in a hooded cloak, and can defend himself by hurling sparkling balls of magical energy.

 And defend himself he must, for the forest is inhabited by a variety of unpleasant creatures that have a habit of suddenly materialising at just the wrong moment.
 Witches riding broomsticks and sleepwalking zombies can be zapped with a quick burst of magic, but their touch, like that of the unzappable spider creatures, is deadly.
 Sabreman only has a stock of five lives to hand, so care needs to be taken when killer nasties are in the vicinity.